EdgeFirstAI/documentation/docs/studio/datasets/gallery.md

 <figcaption>Remove Tag</figcaption>
 </figure>

-- Apply and unapply tags: at least one image must be selected to apply or unapply tags.
+- Apply and revert tags: at least one image must be selected to apply or revert tags.
 Click on any tag under the dropdown to select it.
 Applied tags are denoted by a check icon.
 To remove the applied tags, click on it again.

 <figure markdown="span">
 ![Apply Tag](../../assets/datasets/apply-tags.png){ align=center }